jonathan-beckwith/JS-Utilities/README.md

 JS-Utilities
 ============

-Some useful JavaScript utility functions
+Some useful JavaScript utility functions.

+I use these often, so I thought I should save them somewhere accessible.